find index of minimum value in list python

 print("Index of minimum value is ",min_list2)

-In the above example, there is only one minimum value in list 1 whose index is returned whereas in list 2, minimum value occurs more than once but in the output, only the index 0 is returned.
+In the above example, there is only one minimum value in list1 whose index is returned.
+However, in list2, minimum value occurs more than once.
+But, the program returns index 0 only in the output.
 This is because, in the case of multiple occurrences of an item, the index() function returns the index of only the first occurrence.
 This approach works well for case 1 but fails to display all the indices in case of multiple occurrences.

 #function which returns the index of minimum value in the list